Whiplash (album): Singles

-"She's a Star" was released as the lead single from Whiplash on 4 February 1997.
+"She's a Star" was released as the lead single from Whiplash in the UK on 4 February 1997.
+It was issued to modern rock radio stations in the US a couple of weeks prior, and to mainstream rock stations in early February 1997.
 Three versions were released on CD: the first with "Chunny Chops", "Fishknives", and "Van Gogh's Dog" as extra tracks; the second with remixes of "Come Home" (1989) and "She's a Star" as extra tracks; and the third with live versions of "Stutter" and "Johnny Yen" as extra tracks.
 The song's music video was directed by David Mould, and is centred around the concept of a movie star.

 "Tomorrow" was released as the second single on 21 April 1997.
+It was issued to modern rock radio stations in the US that same week.
 Three versions were released on CD: the first with "Gone Too Far", "Honest Pleasure", and "All One to Me" as extra tracks; the second with live versions of "Lost a Friend", "Come Home", and "Greenpeace"; and the third with remixes of "Tomorrow".
 The song's music video was directed by Kevin Godley, and was shot with a fast moving camera that the members had to duck to avoid being hit.
 The filming was almost called off as the label was shocked that Booth had shaved his head a few days prior.

 A re-recorded version of "Waltzing Along" was released as the third single on 23 June 1997.
 Three versions were released on CD: the first with "Your Story", "Where You Gonna Run?", and "Long to Be Right" as extra tracks; the second with live versions of "Homeboy", "How Was It for You", and "Greenpeace"; and the third with remixes of "Waltzing Along".
 The song's music video was directed by John Hardwick, and filmed in Guadix, Spain.
 The video sees a car being driven across the Midwestern United States by James, a model, and two Turkish brothers.